-6) If bail has been set, the student may need assistance contacting friends or family to help.
+6) If bail has been set, the student may need assistance contacting friends or family.

 7) Family may come from abroad.
-They may need logistical assistance (housing, directions, etc.).
+They may need logistical assistance, housing, directions.

 8) If the student is charged with a violent crime or with a drug-related crime (such as assault, rape, or "possession with intent to sell"), he or she may be temporarily evicted from university housing, even before a trial, and may need assistance locating temporary accommodations.

 9) The student may be going through both the campus discipline process as well as the court system at the same time, but may not understand the differences in these systems.
-You can provide the student with information about the campus judicial system and explain where to get information about the court system.
+You can provide the student with information about the campus judicial system, criminal defence lawyers and explain where to get information about the court system.

 12) If the situation that led to the student's arrest is of interest to the media, your campus public information office may be involved.
 Follow your school's policy with respect to conversations and/or interviews with the press and other media representatives.

 This information does not constitute legal advice and is not a substitute for individual case consultation and research.
 No representations are made as to the accuracy of this information and appropriate legal counsel should be consulted before taking any actions.
-Above guidelines published March 2015 by and copyright © 1998-2017 NAFSA National Association of International Educators.
+Above information is an modified version of guidelines published March 2015 by and copyright © 1998-2017 NAFSA National Association of International Educators.

 Last updated 10.25.18